 We are available to help faculty members seeking information and applying for external (non-Denison) fellowships and residencies.
 These competitive opportunities can fund research, help underwrite a publication or a body of artwork, or provide a quiet space to write while on sabbatical.

-For more information on external fellowships & residencies or to inquire whether your proposal requires approval, please contact:
+For more information on external fellowships and residencies or to inquire whether your proposal requires approval, please contact:

 Please note: You’ll find that the Grant Advisor also provides listings of federal and foundation grants for individual scholarship and institutional programs.
 These opportunities include science and humanities research funding, as well as support for student researchers.
 The difference between this funding and fellowships/residencies is that grant money goes to Denison to then disburse to faculty, whereas fellowship and residency funds usually are distributed directly to faculty members.
 Denison’s foundation and corporate relations director, Meg Galipault, manages this area of faculty scholarship, assisting in writing, budgeting and submitting proposals, most of which require approval by the Controller’s and Provost’s offices.